airKlizz/MultiDocMultiLingualSum/README.md

 You can also load the dataset with the [HuggingFace nlp library](https://github.com/huggingface/nlp) using ``en_wiki_multi_news.py`` for the English version, ``de_wiki_multi_news.py`` for the German version or ``fr_wiki_multi_news.py`` for the French one.

-For load the Multi-en-Wiki-News, run:
+For load the WikinewsSum-EN, run:

 ```python
 from nlp import load_dataset